 Payers.
-We have the right to give your medical information to insurance companies, government programs such as Medicare and Medicaid, and the people who process their claims as well as to others who are responsible for paying all or part of the cost of treatment provided to you.
-For example, we may tell your health insurance company what is wrong with you and what treatment is recommended or has been given to you.
+We have the right to give your medical information to insurance companies, government programs (such as Medicare and Medicaid) and the people who process their claims as well as to others who are responsible for paying for all or part of the cost of treatment provided to you.
+For example, we may tell your health insurance company what is wrong with you and what treatment is recommended or has been given.
+Also, if your treatment is or may be covered by worker's compensation, we may give medical information to the people who handle your worker's compensation, the Louisiana Office of Worker's Compensation Administration and to your employer.

-"Business Associates."
+Our "business associates."
 Business associates are companies or people we contract with to do certain work for us.
-Examples include information auditors, attorneys and specialized people providing management, analysis, utilization review or other similar services to us.
-Another example is giving health information to a business associate so that the business associate can create a de-identified data base.
+Examples include information to auditors, attorneys and specialized people providing management, analysis, utilization review or other similar services to us.
+Another example is the giving of health information to a business associate so that the business associate can create a de-identified data base.
 Business associates are required to agree to take reasonable steps to protect the privacy of your medical information.

 Limited Data Set Recipients.
 If we use your information to make a "limited data set," we may give the "limited data set" that includes your information to others for the purposes of research, public health action or health care operations.
-The persons who receive the "limited data set" are required to agree to take reasonable steps to protect the privacy of your medical information.
+The persons who receive "limited data sets" are required to agree to take reasonable steps to protect the privacy of your medical information.

-The Secretary of the U.S. Department of Health and Human Services.
+The Secretary of the U. S. Department of Health and Human Services.
 The Secretary has the right to see your records in order to make sure we follow the law.